 When you’re done with all the deep, insightful stuff, indulge in your own personal hedonism and make the most of Kuala Lumpur’s fantastic shopping scene, and snap up anything from tribal products made in the heart of the jungle to bargain duty free alcohol and perfumes.
 Kuala Lumpur’s fast losing its ‘gateway to paradise tag, instead becoming part of Asia's ever-enticing and vibrant selection of must-see city stop offs.

-Known as a satellite city in the Klang Valley, Petaling Jaya, or PJ, is more popularly known for its mix of industrial villages and suburban residences.
+A satellite city of Kuala Lumpur in the Klang Valley, Petaling Jaya, or PJ, is known for its mix of industrial and residential activity.

-It's the largest city in the state …
+It's the largest city in the state of Selangor and …